Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/Launch_CM5A2.2_sim_from_scratch.md

     .alert-warning a:active {color:#472197}
 </style>

 <div class="error">This is a preliminary work.
-This guide will be subject to change soon.</div>
+This guide will be subject to changes soon.</div>

 <div class="alert general">
   Directories in which you should be to run the commands are given in grey squares: